 In his letter of support for designating UMCP as a RISE zone, County Executive Rushern L. Baker, III, stated that a critical reason for support of UMCP's application as a qualified institution relates to the potential to support and nurture new startup businesses and technology companies that originate within the university community.
 In addition, the county created the zone to help grow its tax base.
-Pursuant to these goals, the zone offers an enhanced property tax credit of 75% for five years if the business is within a key target industry that includes engineering, data analytics, cybersecurity, robotics, biotechnology, and other similar technology industries.
+Pursuant to these goals, the zone offers an enhanced property tax credit of 75% for five years if the business is within certain industries, including engineering, data analytics, cybersecurity, robotics, biotechnology, and other similar technology industries.